-LUMIFY can be used up to 4x per day.
+Patients should be advised to instill one drop in each eye that needs it every 6-8 hours.
+Do not use more then 4 times a day.
 As with other OTC redness relievers, patients should stop use and ask a doctor if they experience eye pain, changes in vision, redness or irritation that worsens or lasts more than 72 hours (3 days).
-This time limit is not specific to LUMIFY and is put in place to ensure any potential underlying issues are not masked.

 How did LUMIFY obtain FDA approval?